 The Office of the Dean for Student Success oversees the areas of Undergraduate Advising, Student Development and Student Living as well as serves in an advising capacity to the Associated Students of Central Washington University.
 The Dean and staff coordinate the work of committees dealing with student personnel policies, student discipline, and student academic grievances.

 Students who are undecided on a major and their exploring options work with Academic Advisors in the First Year and Exploratory Office, located in Hertz 107 (phone: 509.963.2722).
 This office also administers the Student Transitions and Academic Resources (STAR) program.
 STAR is an intensive academic support program that assists academically at-risk students in completing transitions into, and through, and out of the university.

-Located in Bouillon 205, Professional Advising provides academic advising to students who have decided on or declared a major.
-This office also supports students in an online major, students attending a university center, and incoming transfer students.
+Located in Bouillon 205, Professional Advising provides academic advising to students who have decided or declared a major.
+This office also supports students in online majors, students attending a university center, and incoming transfer students.
 (Phone: 509.963.3423)

 Wildcat Academic Success Center (Athletic Advising)

 The Wildcat Academic Success Center (WASC) provides academic advising for first year and undeclared student athletes at Central Washington University.
 The WASC also provides academic support for student athletes by offering study hall, tutoring services, and the Commitment to Higher Academic Milestones and Personal Success (CHAMPS) program.

 For more information about academic support services for student athletes, call 509-963-3084 or visit www.wildcatsports.com